Sharp Restricted Isometry Property Bounds for Low-rank Matrix Recovery Problems with Corrupted Measurements

-In the noisy and overparametrized regime the existing literature lacks a global guarantee similar to Theorem~\ref{thm:rip_noise} to characterize the optimization landscape regardless of initialization.
-This issue will be addressed in this paper by showing that a major generalization of Theorem~\ref{thm:rip_noise} holds for the noisy problem in both the exact parametrized and the overparametrized regimes, provided that the same RIP assumption needed for the noiseless problem holds.
-Table~\ref{table:results_comparison} briefly summarizes our result compared with the existing literature.
+As compared above, there is an evident gap between the state-of-the-art results for the noiseless and noisy problems.
+The result for the noiseless problem only requires the RIP constant $\delta<1/2$, but the one for the noisy problem requires $\delta<1/10$ no matter how small the noise is.
+This gap will be addressed in this paper by showing that a major generalization of Theorem~\ref{thm:rip_noise} holds for the noisy problem under the same RIP assumption as in the sharp bound for the noiseless problem.